-Birmingham by Night: Winter Exhibition
+Birmingham by Night Exhibition

-During the late 1800’s, night soil men and lamplighters worked throughout the night for the Corporation of Birmingham (a pre-cursor to the local council) and both used the Roundhouse as a base for their work.
+During the late 1800s, night soil men and lamplighters worked throughout the night for the Corporation of Birmingham (a precursor to the local council) and both used the Roundhouse as a base for their work.

 These professions provided inspiration for our understanding of the roles, experiences, and perceptions of local night shift workers, then and now.

-The exhibition features newly commissioned work by:
+The exhibition featured newly commissioned work by:

-Our Don’t Settle curators and researchers are:
+Our We Don’t Settle curators and researchers were:

 Header image by Ahsen Sayeed

-If you’re not able to make it to the Roundhouse to see the exhibition, you can view artwork from the exhibition online.
+You can view artwork from the exhibition online.
 Click the button below.